Shower panel collections would best fit you

 Installing PVC panels to concrete or masonry walls

-If you want to install these panels directly to a concrete wall or unplastered bricks, you’ll need to use concrete clips.
-These are metal clips that can be screwed into the wall and allow the tongue of the panel to clip into position.
+If you want to install these panels directly to a concrete or unplastered bricks, you’ll need to use concrete clips.
+These are metal clips that can be screwed into the and allow the tongue of the panel to clip into position.

 You’ll follow the same steps as you would when fixing the panels directly to a plastered the .
 Then install the clips, approximately 1″ apart.
 The clips need to follow a line so that the tongue of the panel can slot into them from top to bottom..
 The difference is that you’ll need to install the concrete clips first.
 Measure where the edge of the board will be on